Ripples of Change: Establishing a Water Committee in Nyakabale

 The election of the water committee in Nyakabale, Uganda was set for the morning.
 At the agreed upon time, roughly 40 community members arrived.
 Of those present, only two were women.
 Seeing this, the election was delayed.
 Teams from Green Empowerment and The Water Trust, the organizations working with the community, conducted spot mobilization.
 The teams moved from house to house around the community to encourage women to join the election.
 Due to the morning meeting time, many women were occupied with responsibilities such as preparing lunch and caring for children.
 The meeting was reconvened a few hours later when more women were available.
 Women participants increased from two to 87 by election time.

 Both men and women candidates openly spoke about their ideas and plans for water system management.
 Utilizing a secret voting approach community members agreed upon, candidates were nominated for various positions, with each role requiring at least two candidates before a vote could proceed.
 Notably, the commitment to gender inclusivity shone through, as six of the nominated candidates were women, including two out of the three candidates vying for the position of Chairperson.
 Inclusivity was on display in the community.
 Together, the community members fostered equal representation in leadership roles within the water committee.
-In fact, Joann (pictured below), a respected and loved community facilitator, ultimately won the position of Chairperson.
+In fact, Joan (pictured below), a respected and loved community facilitator, ultimately won the position of Chairperson.

 Bridging Lessons from Ecuador to Uganda